 - A mechanism for moving the chain from one sprocket to another to change gears on a multi-speed bicycle.

 A typical derailer consists of a parallelogram which moves a cage.
 In the case of a rear derailer, the cage has two chain pulleys, a jockey pulley and a tension pulley.
 Different derailers have different capacities to handle different gear ranges.
 Also commonly spelled in the French style "Derailleur."

 An extensive article on Derailer Adjustment is available on this site.

 - A special motorcycle designed for use in motor-paced track racing events, as well as some road events and for training.
-(Named after Roger Derny, founder of a French company that made small motorcycles, but also in this special case a pun on "dernière", which means "behind".
+(Named after Roger Derny, founder of a French company that made small motorcycles, but also in this special case a pun on "dernière", which means "last".
 Also see motorpace and Wikipedia article)

 - Development (also known as rollout), is one of the three comprehensive systems for numbering the gear values for bicycle gears.
 Development is the distance the bicycle travels for one crank revolution, and is usually measured in meters.
 Development can be calculated by dividing the chainwheel size by the rear sprocket size, multiplying the result by the wheel diameter and by pi (3.1416).
 See also gear inches and gain ratios.